-The primary driver for RII Track-4 investments is the desire to increase the competitiveness of EPSCoR-eligible institutions by catalyzing and strengthening the research programs of their talented non-tenured faculty.
-Over the long term, RII Track-4 investments are expected to result in sustained improvements in the individual research competitiveness of its awardees, and to stimulate broader improvements to the research capacity of the awardees' institutions and jurisdictions.
+The primary driver for this opportunity is the desire to increase the competitiveness of EPSCoR-eligible institutions by catalyzing and strengthening the research programs of their talented faculty.
+Over the long term, EPSCoR investments are expected to result in sustained improvements in the individual research competitiveness of its awardees, and to stimulate broader improvements to the research capacity of the awardees' institutions and jurisdictions.
 Proposals must demonstrate in a compelling way that each of these goals will be met.

-RII Track-4 awards will provide support for Principal Investigators (PIs) to spend extended periods of time at premier research facilities within the United States and its territories (the "host site").
+Awards will provide support for PIs to spend extended periods of time at a premier research facility within the United States and its territories (the "host site").
 Up to six total months of salary support will be provided to the PI, corresponding to the time spent on her/his fellowship visit(s).
 In addition, each award will provide support for the PI to travel to the host site, including both transportation and living expenses for the duration of the fellowship visit.
 Up to six total months of salary support and travel expenses may also be requested for one additional trainee-level researcher - typically a graduate student or postdoctoral member of the PI's group - to work with the PI to complete the planned activities at the host site.
-A small amount of additional support will be allowed to cover other travel and direct costs that are specifically associated with the fellowship project (e.g., purchasing supplies, shipping equipment, publication costs, etc.).
+A small amount of additional support will be allowed to cover other travel and direct costs that are specifically associated with the fellowship project (e.g., purchasing supplies, shipping, publication costs, equipment, facility fees, etc.).
+Please see the "Budgetary Limitations" for greater details.